Kitware/VTK/Documentation/docs/design_documents/VTKFileFormats.md

 ## VTKHDF File Format

 The `VTKHDF` file format is a file format relying on [HDF5](https://www.hdfgroup.org/solutions/hdf5/).
+It is meant to provide good I/O performance as well as robust and flexible parallel I/O capabilities.

-It currently support: PolyData, UnstructuredGrid, ImageData, OverlappingAMR, MultiBlockDataSet and the PartitionedDataSetCollection.
+It currently supports: PolyData, UnstructuredGrid, ImageData, OverlappingAMR, MultiBlockDataSet and the PartitionedDataSetCollection.

-The current file format version is the **2.1**.
+The current file format version is the **2.2**.

 Note: This development is iterative and the format is expected to grow in its support for more and more use cases.

 ### Changelog

+#### VTKHDF - 2.2

+- add support for transient `OverlappingAMR`

 #### VTKHDF - 2.1